genu/hymnfactory/db/See_the_destined_day_arise.md

 ---
 See the destined day arise!
 See a willing sacrifice!
 Jesus, to redeem our loss,
-Hangs upon the shameful cross.
+hangs upon the shameful cross;

-Jesus, who but Thou had borne,
+Jesus, who but You could bear
-Lifted on that tree of scorn,
+wrath so great and justice fair?
 Every pang and bitter throe,
-Finishing Thy life of woe?
+finishing your life of woe?

+Hallelujah!
+Hallelujah!
+Lamb of God for sinners slain!
+Hallelujah!
+Hallelujah!
+Jesus Christ, we praise your name!

-Who but Thou had dared to drain,
-Steeped in gall, the cup of pain,
+Who but Christ had dared to drain, steeped in gall, the cup of pain,
-And with tender body bear
-Thorns, and nails, and piercing spear?
+And with tender body bear thorns, and nails, and piercing spear?

-Thence the cleansing water flowed,
-Mingled from Thy side with blood;
+Slain for us, the water flowed, mingled from your side with blood;
 Sign to all attesting eyes
-Of the finished sacrifice.
+of the finished sacrifice.

-Holy Jesus, grant us peace
+Holy Jesus, grant us grace
-In that sacrifice to place
+in that sacrifice to place
-All our trust for life renewed,
-Pardoned sin and promised good.
+All our trust for life renewed, pardoned sin, and promised good.

-Grant us grace to sing to Thee,
+Grant us grace to sing your praise,
-In the Trinal Unity,
+‘round your throne through endless days,
-Ever with the sons of light,
+Ever with the sons of light:
-Blessing, honor, glory, might.
+“Blessing, honor, glory, might!”